mceachen/findler/README.md

-# Findler, your friendly neighborhood filesystem iterator with persistable state
+# Findler: Filesystem Iteration with Persistable State

 Findler is a Ruby library for iterating over a filtered set of files in a given set of paths, suitable concurrent workers and very large filesystem enumerations.